techworkie/what.is.google.search.console/README.md

-# what is Google Search Console?
+# What is Google Search Console?

 [![what is google search console](redd.png)](https://github.com/techworkie/what.is.google.search.console)